Learn more about how the Cal Poly Humboldt Library can help

 Stay updated at Campus Ready.

 California requirements for assessing the environmental impact of projects date from 1970 with the enactment of the California Environmental Quality Act.
 CEQA requires that state and local agencies consider the environmental impact of their decisions when approving a public or private project.
-A flow chart of the California process is available.

-As an initial step in the process an Initial Study may be prepared that determines whether an full environmental review is needed or just a Negative Declaration which indicates that there will be no adverse effects on the environment.
+As an initial step in the process, an Initial Study may be prepared that determines whether a full environmental review is needed or just a Negative Declaration which indicates that there will be no adverse effects on the environment.
 If the initial report determines that there will be a significant impact a Draft Environmental Impact Report (EIR) is prepared and made available to the public and other agencies for review and comment.
 This is subsequently followed by a Final Environmental Impact Report (EIR).
 The final EIR does not supersede the draft EIR because the final version typically cites information included in the draft.
 The final step in the process is the filing of a Notice of Determination (NOD).

 There are approximately 500 environmental impact reports (EIRs) prepared annually under the California Environmental Quality Act.
 Summary of Postings lists the number of CEQA reports by type that have been filed annually since 1999.